usnistgov/FederalProfile-8259A/_Nontechnical/event.md

 - Establish policies and procedures to monitor IoT devices and associated systems to detect:
   - Attacks and indicators of potential attacks in accordance with organizationally-defined monitoring policies and objectives.
   - Unauthorized local, network, and remote IoT device, and associated systems, connections.
+- Provide incident response training, specific to the IoT device and its data, to users with assigned roles and responsibilities.

 ## Policies and procedures to identify unauthorized use.